easy-team/ves/README.md

 [download-url]: https://npmjs.org/package/ves

-A Powerful, Simple Vue Node Isomorphic Framework, Everything is Simple!
+A Powerful, Simple Vue Node Isomorphic Framework, Front-End and Node of The Application are Written in TypeScript!
+Everything is Simple!

 > You don't need to care about Vue server-side rendering implementation details and the Webpack + Babel + TypeScript build process.
 You just need to write Vue isomorphic applications just like you would write a Vue front-end application.